 Jeremy Bowen is a journalist with a vast knowledge and experience of the Middle East.
 From 1995-2000, he was based in Jerusalem as the BBC's Middle East Correspondent, winning awards from television festivals in New York and Monte Carlo, as well as a Best Breaking News report from the Royal Television Society on the assassination of Yitzhak Rabin.
 During the Kosovo crisis of 1999, he reported extensively from the region, often in dangerous conditions, which included being robbed at gunpoint by bandits whilst reporting from the Albanian border.
 Since June 2005 he has been working in the newly-created role of BBC Middle East Editor.

-Seasoned war correspondent Jeremy Bowen provides riveting anecdotes from a life reporting on the front line at some of the most fraught conflicts of the past twenty years.
+A seasoned war correspondent, Jeremy Bowen provides audiences with riveting anecdotes from a life reporting on the front line at some of the most fraught conflicts of the past twenty years.
+He has witnessed endless wars between individuals, religious groups and full-sized states, jostling for military, political and economic power.
+He has interviewed dictators, fanatics and fundamentalists as well as the ordinary people caught up in their dangerous games.
 Jeremy has covered hostilities from over 70 countries ranging from El Salvador, Somalia to the West Bank and his current role as the BBC's Middle East Editor enables him to cast a welcome light onto one of the most complex areas of the world.Themes

 International Affairs, Politics & Current Affairs, Fear & Risk